 Soldering problems can lead to malfunctions in your circuit boards.
 Sometimes, technicians who assemble the boards do not heat their solder to a hot enough temperature.
 Because the metal isn’t as hot, it doesn’t adhere to components of the board very easily.
 This can cause components to break or create issues in the pathways within the board.

 The introduction of moisture during the soldering process can also cause issues, potentially causing the circuit board to catch on fire.

 The fix: To repair issues that come about from poor soldering, reattach the disconnected joints using a solder gun along with some solder.
 You can tell when the solder joint or component is disconnected if you see cracks or components that are not attached to the board.

 As mentioned earlier, printed circuit boards are often created using acid.
 The acid creates pathways for electricity to travel throughout the board.
-During the creation process, acid may get trapped in and angle, which can cause the acid to make pathways that cause the device not to work properly.
+During the creation process, an acid may get trapped in an angle, which can cause the acid to make pathways that cause the device not to work properly.